You can create a sense of belonging

 - Invite a new colleague out for coffee with you and show them your favourite spot on campus

-Your classmates or colleagues may have different comfort levels than you regarding physical distancing, mask wearing or other safety measures.
+Your classmates or colleagues may have different comfort levels than you regarding physical distancing, mask wearing or other safety measures that go above and beyond the guidelines in our current fall safety plan.
 Setting and respecting boundaries with the people around us helps create healthier relationships and a healthier campus community.

 You’ll often hear the concept of "consent” discussed in the context of romantic relationships, but making it a priority to practice consent and respect other people’s boundaries in all our relationships—whether with colleagues or classmates—is an important step towards building more inclusive spaces.

 Here are some ways you can create an inclusive environment as we return to campus:

 - Ask about people’s comfort levels when it comes to activities such as wearing masks outside, hugging, eating in restaurants or meeting up in person